Paul Chadick: Professional career

-In October 1943, Chadick tried out for the Wilmington Blue Bombers of the American Basketball League (ABL).
+In October 1943, Chadick tried out for the Wilmington Blue Bombers of the ABL.
 He made the team and scored their first points in the season opener, a win against the Brooklyn Indians.
 In November, Journal-Every Evening journalist Dick Rinard wrote that "Paul Chadick has proven to any skeptics who may have doubted his big league caliber that he can go in any competition."
-By the end of 1943 he was tied with Ed Sadowski for the team lead in scoring, with a newspaper writing that he "totalled[sic] only three points in the first three games of the season but has been banging them in steadily from the field since the fourth game."
+By the end of 1943, he was tied with Ed Sadowski for the team lead in scoring, with a newspaper writing that he "totalled[sic] only three points in the first three games of the season but has been banging them in steadily from the field since the fourth game."
 Chadick helped the team make the league championship round, where they went 4–3 against the Philadelphia Sphas to capture the ABL title.
 In the championship series, Chadick scored 57 points, only behind teammate Moe Frankel (who scored 66) for the lead.

 After the season ended, Chadick was accepted by the United States Marine Corps to serve in World War II, which caused him to miss the 1944–45 season.
 In October 1945, he wrote a letter to the Blue Bombers manager stating he was in Japan but hoped to return to Wilmington "before too much snow falls.
 While in Japan, he also played "quite a bit of basketball," according to The Morning News.
 He left Japan on December 4, 1945, and came to San Diego, California, on December 25.
 He was given honorable discharge from the Marine Corps on January 7, 1946, and arrived in Wilmington on January 16.
-He served overseas for 14 months.
+He had served overseas for 14 months.
 Upon returning to Delaware, Chadick signed with the Blue Bombers, making his return against the New York Gothams on January 20.
 In his first game back, Chadick appeared as a substitute and scored two points.
 A week later, against the Philadelphia Sphas on January 27, Chadick led the team with 20 points scored.
-After Wilmington was eliminated in the playoffs, Chadick signed with the Wilkes-Barre Barons of the Penn State League (PSL).
+With Wilmington in the 1945–46 season, he appeared in a total of 17 games and scored 174 points.
+After Wilmington was eliminated in the playoffs, Chadick signed with the Wilkes-Barre Barons of the Penn State League.
 He was a replacement for Wilkes-Barre's leading scorer, Jack "Rocco" Hogan, who had suffered an injury.
-With Wilmington in the 1945–46 season, he appeared in a total of 17 games and scored 174 points.

 Chadick returned to the Blue Bombers for the 1946–47 season and was named team captain following the October workouts.
 On November 22, against the Trenton Tigers, he scored the game-winning shot with 10 seconds left to play to win 53–52.
 By December 13, Chadick was third in the ABL scoring with 147 points in 11 games, only behind Saul Cohen (173) and Bobby Dorn (155).
 He finished the season with 35 games played, 166 field goals and 71 free throws made for a total of 403 points.
 After the season ended, Chadick was named to the ABL all-star team.